sergio78180/centreon/doc/en/user/monitoring/04realtime.rst

 Available filters
 -----------------

-You can filter the result presented via the following filters :
+You can filter the result presented via the following filters:

 * **Host** : can be used to filter by name of host via an SQL LIKE type search.
 * **Status** : can be used to filter by the status of hosts.